amitsaha/echorand.me/content/posts/bash-functions-exit.md

 ```

 This was a PHP service which was using [phpdotenv](https://github.com/vlucas/phpdotenv) to load the environment variables
 from a file.
 Okay, so we have found the issue which we can now fix.

-So, I think why didn't the whole startup script
-just abort when it got this error?
-This is how our startup script looked like at this stage:
+However, I think why didn't the whole startup script just abort when it got this error?
+This is how our startup script
+looked like at this stage:

 ```bash
 #!/usr/bin/env bash